 Call for Abstracts

-As always, attendance at the ARM is free of charge for BSUG members and their guests.
+As always, attendance at the ARM is free-of-charge for BSUG members and their guests.
 It is not necessary for you to register for the Annual Scientific Update (but we would encourage you do so!).
 If you plan to attend only the ARM, then we will not be able to offer lunch or refreshments.

 We will welcome submission of abstracts for presentation at this meeting describing original research or relevant audit.
 All areas of urogynaecology, urinary and faecal incontinence, or peripartum continence issues are welcome.

 For research involving human subjects, details of ethical approval must accompany your submission, and details of the registration of randomised trials must also be submitted.

-The deadline for abstract submission is Friday 1st September 2017 at 12 noon.
+The deadline for abstract submission is Friday 8th October 2021 at 12 noon.
 Late submissions will not be accepted.

 To submit an abstract, please see form below.
 Please include all fields and a blind form will also be automatically produced to all for blind refereeing by the panel.
 If any references are from your own group, please make this clear.
 Abstracts will be subjected to blind competitive peer review by members of the research subcommittee and the top scoring abstracts will be selected for presentation.
 If your abstract is selected for an oral presentation you are entitled to attend the BSUG Annual Meeting free-of-charge.